-Seeking an exemption
+Seeking an exemption / accommodation

 Questions?
 Contact residence life at 605-256-5146.

-Types of exemptions
+Types of exemptions / accommodations

 Applicants requesting release from the housing requirement based on verifiable extenuating circumstances must obtain a supplemental financial need verification form from the Residence Life office or the residence life webpage.
 Releases are not based upon the assertion that living off campus may be cheaper.
-A release will be considered when the applicant has a significant verified need for financial aid as defined by the personnel of the DSU Financial Aid office and that need is not fully funded by university financial aid OR when financial circumstances are created by situations over which you have no control (such as a loss of parental support due to death, divorce, loss of employment, catastrophic health issues, bankruptcy) which create a financial hardship.
+A release will be considered when the applicant has a significant verified need for financial aid as defined by the personnel of the DSU Financial Aid office, and that need is not fully funded by university financial aid, OR when financial circumstances are created by situations over which you have no control (such as a loss of parental support due to death, divorce, loss of employment, catastrophic health issues, bankruptcy) which create a financial hardship.